Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field: Abstract

 \section{Abstract}

-Muonic helium atom hyperfine structure (HFS) measurements are a sensitive tool to test the three-body atomic system, bound-state quantum electrodynamics (QED) theory, and determine fundamental constants of the negative muon magnetic moment and mass.
-The world's most intense pulsed negative muon beam at J-PARC MUSE allows for improving previous measurements and testing further CPT invariance through the comparison of the magnetic moments and masses of positive and negative muons (second-generation leptons).
-We report new ground-state HFS measurements of muonic helium-4 atoms at a near-zero magnetic field, performed for the first time using CH$_{4}$ as an electron donor to efficiently form neutral muonic helium atoms.
-The result of our analysis gives $\Delta\nu$ = 4464.979(20) MHz (4.5~ppm), which is more accurate than both previous measurements at weak field and high field.
-Muonium HFS was also measured under the same conditions to investigate the isotopic effect of the gas density dependence on the frequency shift in He with CH$_{4}$ admixture and compared with previous studies.
-No isotopic effect was observed within the current experimental accuracy when comparing muonic helium with muonium (isotopic mass ratio of 36).
+Muonic helium atom hyperfine structure (HFS) measurements are a sensitive tool to test the three-body atomic system and bound-state quantum electrodynamics theory, and determine fundamental constants of the negative muon magnetic moment and mass.
+The world's most intense pulsed negative muon beam at the Muon Science Facility of the Japan Proton Accelerator Research Complex allows improvement of previous measurements and testing further $CPT$ invariance by comparing the magnetic moments and masses of positive and negative muons (second-generation leptons).
+We report new ground-state HFS measurements of muonic helium-4 atoms at a near-zero magnetic field, performed for the first time using a small admixture of CH$_{4}$ as an electron donor to form neutral muonic helium atoms efficiently.
+Our analysis gives $\Delta\nu$ = 4464.980(20)~MHz (4.5~ppm), which is more precise than both previous measurements at weak and high fields.
+The muonium ground-state HFS was also measured under the same conditions to investigate the isotopic effect on the frequency shift due to the gas density dependence in He with CH$_{4}$ admixture and compared with previous studies.
+Muonium and muonic helium can be regarded as light and heavy hydrogen isotopes with an isotopic mass ratio of 36.
+No isotopic effect was observed within the current experimental precision.